Furinkazan33/assert/README.md

 **User commands**
 ```
 help : display grammar and functions list
+assert : The test function (see assert help for more)
+f_list : display functions list
 results : display a brief summary
-results_and_exit : display a brief summary and exit with 0 or 1 if any assertion has failed
+results_and_exit : display a brief summary and exit with code
 ```

 **Functions**